Towards Scalable Visual Data Wrangling via Direct Manipulation: introduction

+Data wrangling for anomaly detection is rarely a one-shot operation—particularly when anomalies are \emph{subgroup-dependent}.
+An error that appears anomalous in one subset of the data may be expected or even valid in another, necessitating iterative, context-aware inspection and correction informed by domain knowledge.
+In this work, we propose to (1) identify semantically meaningful data groups (e.g., \textit{Education} for \textit{Country} = “Bhutan”), (2) detect anomalies within and across these groups, and (3) support their repair through scalable visual interfaces.

-Conversely, visualization tools excel at surfacing structure~\cite{vistrails, ruddle2023tasks}, guiding attention, and enabling human reasoning, but they are typically detached from the wrangling process itself.
-That is, they are used post-hoc for validation rather than as integral components of repair.
-This disconnect leads to workflows where users must constantly switch between error inspection and editing scripts to fix problems in the data, which is laborious and error-prone.
-Our proposed system, \sys, bridges this gap by reimagining data wrangling as a visual, interactive, and iterative process.
-It allows users to identify and resolve data anomalies by directly manipulating visual representations of data groups. \sys automatically detects anomalous groups---e.g., those with missing values or outliers---maps them to interactive charts, and offers recommended repairs that can be applied, visualized, and reverted in real time.
+It is well known that visualization tools excel at surfacing structure in data~\cite{vistrails, ruddle2023tasks} and supporting data wrangling tasks~\cite{kandel2011wrangler, kandel2012profiler}.
+We build on this line of work by enabling data wrangling for \emph{subgroup} anomaly detection and correction through interactions with interactive charts.
+Our proposed system, \sys, frames subgroup data wrangling as a visual, interactive, and iterative process.
+It allows users to identify and resolve group-level data anomalies by directly manipulating visual representations of data groups. \sys automatically detects anomalous groups---e.g., those with missing values or outliers---maps them to interactive charts, and offers recommended repairs that can be applied, visualized, and reverted in real time.
 This tight integration of detection, visualization, and repair enables users to understand the impact of each action across the dataset and supports the inherently exploratory nature of data preparation.

-\parahead{Transforming visualizations into repair interfaces. } A key technical insight of \sys is to treat visualizations not merely as passive outputs but as active substrates for user-driven data transformation.
+\parahead{Transforming visualizations into repair interfaces. } A key technical insight of \sys is to treat visualizations as active substrates for user-driven group data transformation.
 By constructing index structures that link anomalies to data groups and anomaly types, \sys enables responsive, bidirectional interactions: users can trigger repairs through visual selections and observe the systemic consequences instantly.
 Moreover, through user-defined detector and repair functions, the system accommodates domain-specific anomalies while preserving flexibility and reproducibility through automatic code generation.

 \parahead{Motivating Example.} Consider the table in Figure~\ref{fig:snapshot}, which shows two groups from a larger dataset: \( G1 \) = \{\( \texttt{Income} \mid \texttt{Country} = \text{"Bhutan"} \)\} and \( G2 \) = \{\( \texttt{Income} \mid \texttt{Degree} = \text{"BS"} \)\}.
 Both groups have \texttt{Income} anomalies, including outliers, missing values, and inconsistent data types.